-I’m a Jack of All trades and Master of None (except for the Masters of Arts in Digital Media Technologies that I earned a few years back.
+In many ways, I’m a Jack of All Trades and Master of None (except for the Masters of Arts in Digital Media Technologies that I earned a few years back.
 They seemed to think I mastered that).
-For the record, I also have a Business degree from DCU and many years of experience in real, regular jobs — the kind where you wear a tie to the office and sit in meetings mindlessly regurgitating phrases like ‘By the end of play today’ and ‘No… you’re the one who’s drunk’.
+For the record, I also have a International Business degree from DCU and many years of experience in real, regular jobs.

 By accident, not design, I found myself possessed by the character of Shirley Temple Bar, who has brought me more attention than I ever truly wanted and more opportunities than I ever considered.
-I have become the leading ambassador for Bingo in Ireland even though I never particularly liked playing the game.
+I became the leading ambassador for Bingo in Ireland even though I never particularly wanted to play the game.
 Then again, I don’t have to play.
-Over the past 20 years, I’ve ‘called the numbers’ for thousands of games of Bingo and transferred more wealth than an African dictator whose days are numbered.
+Over the past 22 years, I’ve ‘called the numbers’ for thousands of games of Bingo and transferred more wealth than you’d see in the dying days of an African dictatorship.

 I’m not too fond of walking but I do love to travel.
 I’m fluent in Irish Sign Language but my Irish is not as good as it once was.
 Same with my French, so I’ve given up dreams of ever hosting the Eurovision Song Contest.
 I studied Latin in school.
 And I’m now learning Greek.

 As an out and proud geek, I taught myself Object-Oriented Programming so I could design an application for my show in The George.
 I’m pretty proficient in Adobe After Effects®/Premiere®, which I use to edit and composite videos.
 I have built websites, designed posters & flyers and created stage props.
 I can’t really draw but that hasn’t stopped me making animations and cartoons.